anonymize2024/magma/README.artifact.md

 This is an artifact for ICSE25 R1 #35 submission,

+# Regarding SkipDet and AFL++ baseline

+SkipDet has been merged into AFL++ mainstream as the default option.
+So for SkipDet, we just download AFL++ and didn't provide additional code repo.

+For AFL++-havoc, we use the same version of AFL++ as SkipDet, and patch a line of code to enable AFL++-havoc.

 Note that AFL++ discard the original deterministic stage from v4.10c, so for AFL++ with deterministic stage, we opt for some commits earlyer (before skip introduced), this is same as AFL++ 4.10c except skipdet module.

 # Run the campaign